 Sichuan Bang Bang

 This Sichuan eatery, tucked away in a tarted-up Paddington worker’s cottage, is tiny, tasty and great value for money.
-The limitless $35-per-head offering (on weekends only) at Sichuan Bang Bang includes a beer or a glass of wine and a fresh, fun take on the yum cha experience.
+The limitless $38-per-head offering on Sundays at Sichuan Bang Bang includes a beer or a glass of wine and a fresh, fun take on the yum cha experience.
 Order whatever takes your fancy from the 18-odd dishes available and it’ll be whipped up fresh in the kitchen.
 It may seem like a good plan to work your way through the entire menu but this eyes-bigger-than-belly approach could result in missing out on the “famous” prawn and tofu-skin spring rolls, the cubes of salt-and-pepper tofu that are crisp outside and pillowy-soft inside, or the sheng jian bao (pan-fried soup dumplings).
-The unassuming- sounding crushed cucumber and garlic sounds like the dish to skip but once you’ve tried it, you’ll probably order seconds.
-Groups of 10 or more can book yum cha any day of the week.
+The unassuming-sounding crushed cucumber and garlic sounds like the dish to skip but once you’ve tried it, you’ll probably order seconds.

 368 Brunswick Street, Fortitude Valley; (07) 3195 1040